1950 - Significant coffee production begins in New Guinea.

 This gives rise to the counter-culture of the Beatniks, Bohemians, and other free thinkers and their rebellion against traditions, setting the stage for the political, cultural, and sexual revolutions of the 1960s.

 1959 - In the Kona Coffee growing region of Hawaii there are twelve coffee mills as the region's output continues to grow.
 In the previous decades the Kona coffee market had been almost completely controlled by Captain Cook Coffee and American Factors, but the establishment of new mills and coffee cooperatives among farmers work toward higher profits for the farmers.

-1960 – The fictional advertising character Juan Valdez is introduced by the Columbian Coffee Federation, an association representing more than one half million Columbian coffee farmers.
+1960 - The fictional advertising character Juan Valdez is introduced by the Colombian Coffee Federation, an association representing more than one half million Colombian coffee farmers.
 Juan Valdez is portrayed as a humble coffee farmer picking the coffee beans one at a time while accompanied by his loaded pack mule.

 1961 - The pump-based espresso machine developed by Ernest Valente (see 1950) is marketed by M. Faema.
 Rather than using a manually-operated piston to force the hot water through the coffee grounds, an electric pump is used.
 The water supply passes through a tube that goes through the boiler before being forced through the ground coffee.
 This basic pump-driven espresso machine design has persisted to the present day.

 1962 - President John F. Kennedy states, “We are attempting to get an agreement on coffee because if we don't get an agreement on coffee we're going to find an increasingly dangerous situation in the coffee producing countries, and one which would threaten the security of the entire hemisphere.”